iminoaru/iminoaru/README.md

-- Hii, My name is Sarthak Gaud, I'm 18.
+- Hey!
+My name is Sarthak Gaud, I'm 18.
-- I like learning new things of any field
+- I like learning new things about Tech and Science.
 - Currently trying my hands on Web Development.
-- Newbie at Graphic Designing.
 - Reach me at Linkedin: sarthakgaud , EMail: SarthakGaud04@gmail.com

 <!---